What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 You can set the below option under the RankMath HTML Sitemap settings page.

-• Display Format: You can show an HTML sitemap anywhere using the short code or choose a page to display.
+• Display Format: Using the short code, you can show an HTML sitemap anywhere or choose a page to display.

 • Sort By: You can sort by Published Date, Modified Date, Alphabetical, or using Post IDs